Balloch Tourism Information Office to The Hill House in Helensburgh: 14.5km, 9 miles; ascent about 400m.

 Taking the Camis Eskan route, a gate is reached in a little under 200m.
 Through the gate the new path descends towards Helensburgh through the Camis Eskan forestry plantation and soon gives grand views over the town, the Firth of Clyde and Glen Fruin.
 Continue down the path until you cross a new forestry road near Northfield Wood at grid ref 332821.
 A sign here points the way down the attractive Red Burn trail which leads down through Quarry Wood to a forestry road where a left turn takes you through a disused sheep fank.

 After the fank the track heads down towards a green metal clad barn.
 Just past the barn go through the self closing gate and follow the tracks downhill to the housing areas and main A814 road into Helensburgh.
-This first section terminates on the northern outskirts of Helensburgh at Charles Rennie MacIntosh's The Hill House (National Trust, open afternoons only from Easter until September).
+This first section terminates on the northern outskirts of Helensburgh at Charles Rennie MacIntosh's The Hill House (National Trust, open 1 April - 31 October, daily, 11.30-17.00).
 The route shown - along East Clyde Street and then up Colquhoun Street - passes the town's three railway stations and the Visit Helensburgh visitor information centre near the pier.
 Don't miss some short detours to explore the leafy back streets, where you can admire the fine gardens and stone built Victorian and Edwardian villas for which Helensburgh is justifiably renowned.
 In late April early May you'll find the town's spectacular collection of streets trees in a froth of pink and white blossom.
 A good range of accommodation and a rich variety of eateries will enhance your time in this unique town.

 Our Funding Partners